University Health Service

 • Meningitis is a serious and potentially fatal illness that immunization can help prevent.

-If you are unsure of your immunization status, please check with your health care provider, ideally before classes begin.
+If you are unsure of your immunization status, please check with your healthcare provider, ideally before classes begin.
 You can also get immunizations at UHS for a fee, which may be covered by your health insurance.

 Be sure you know your health history, including current medications and any allergies to medications, foods, etc.